5

 On “What’s the 211?” podcast, Brandon Johnson, MSH, host of The Black Mental Wellness Lounge on YouTube, talked about the reluctance to talk about suicide.

-“Like suicide is such a heavy topic.
+“Suicide is such a heavy topic.
 I totally understand that, but as we see our rates in specific communities continuing to rise, it’s important that we understand that suicidal ideation is real.”

 When talking about suicide, choose words carefully.
 By changing the language, we can ensure that people are comfortable discussing the topic and feel hopeful.